Last updated April 6th, 2019.

 With that said, a few places have managed to avoid recession for over two decades.
 Many of them are in Asia and are frontier markets – countries less affected by global economic crises.

-They were able to skip the Asian Financial Crisis, the tech bubble of the early 2000s, and the more recent Global Recession of 2008.
-This was while achieving growth of over 6%.
+They were able to skip the Asian Financial Crisis, the tech bubble of the early 2000s, and even the more recent Global Recession of 2008.
+That’s all while achieving GDP growth rates higher than 6%.

 None of that means these places will continue to dodge recessions in the future.
 After all, past performance doesn’t guarantee future results.